 But I think it boils down to this (and this has nothing to do with what experts are telling us, or what scientists are reporting).
-The mere fact that all the damage we’ve wreaked on this planet, so far, has been accomplished within the time frame of not even a blink of an eye, in geological terms.
-Doesn’t that fact alone beg the question: “If we’ve done that much damage in just the past 150 years, how can we possibly last another 150,000 (let alone 15,000 or even 1,500)?”
+The mere fact that all the damage we’ve wreaked on this planet so far, has been accomplished within the time frame of not even a blink of an eye, in geological terms.
+Doesn’t that fact alone beg the question: “If we’ve done that much damage in just the past 150 years, how can we possibly last another 15,000 … or even 1,500?”

-Think about that!
+Think about that.
 Truthfully, doesn’t that say so much?
-And doesn’t that point to the obvious need for coming up with some very different way of living on this planet?
-The fact that we’ve caused so much damage already, and in just 150 years?
-As I point out on this website, horseshoe crabs have been around for some 400,000,000 years!
+Doesn’t that point to the obvious need for coming up with some very different way of living on this planet?
+The mere fact that we’ve caused so much damage already, and in just 150 years?
+As I point out on this website, horseshoe crabs have been around for some 400,000,000 years.

-This also brings to mind that classic “The $99,000 Answer” episode of The Honeymooners, where Ralph Kramden is on that game show, and is determined to go “all the way” to the end, to take that final $99,000 question.
-And yet, as it turns out, he couldn’t even make it past the very first question (you can watch it on YouTube, it’s pretty funny).
+This also brings to mind that memorable “The $99,000 Answer” episode of the mid-1950s sitcom The Honeymooners, where Ralph Kramden is on a game show and is determined to go “all the way” to the end, to risk everything, to take the final $99,000 question.
+And yet, as it turns out, he couldn’t even make it past the very first question (you can watch this, on YouTube).
 How long will our species last on this planet?
 It’s conceivable that we may not even make it to the end of this millennium we’re now in– as Stephen Hawking has suggested.